Parameter-Efficient Language Model Tuning with Active Learning in Low-Resource Settings: Related Work

 \paragraph{Adapters in low-resource settings.}

 Research on adapters in low-resource settings has primarily focused on areas such as cross-lingual transfer for low-resource languages \cite{ansell-etal-2021-mad-g, lee-etal-2022-fad, parovic-etal-2022-bad}, where the emphasis lies on exploring diverse methods of fusing adapters.
 In monolingual settings with scarce data, adapters have been found to outperform full fine-tuning \cite{li-liang-2021-prefix, mao-etal-2022-unipelt}.
 A study by \citet{he-etal-2021-effectiveness} demonstrated that adapter-based tuning exhibits enhanced stability and generalization capabilities by virtue of being less sensitive to learning rates than traditional fine-tuning methods.
-Furthermore, incorporating task adaptation techniques, such as TAPT, has been shown to improve performance in limited-data scenarios.
-However, it appears that TAPT yields diminishing returns when sufficient data is available \cite{kim-etal-2021-revisiting}.
+While incorporating task adaptation techniques, such as TAPT, has been shown to match or even improve performance over FFT in low-resource setups, \citet{kim-etal-2021-revisiting} noted an interesting caveat: the benefits of integrating TAPT with adapters tend to taper off as the amount of data increases.